The-breakbar/TISS-Lightning-Registrator/README.md

 The extension simulates the HTTP requests that are normally sent when a user registers for something.
 It is based on a reverse-engineer of the internal TISS API, which is used by the TISS website.
 Unlike in a browser, the extension can register as soon as it receives a response from the server, instead of waiting for the rest of the page to load.
 This allows it to register faster than a human user.

 As the extension is based on internal APIs, any changes to the TISS website in the future may break the extension.

+# Bug reports

+All bug reports are appreciated!
+If you find any bugs, you can report them in the [issues](https://github.com/The-breakbar/TISS-Lightning-Registrator/issues).
+Error messages can be found in the console of the tab where the registration ran.
+There might also be an "Errors" button on the settings page where the extension was installed.
+It contains errors from the pop-up, as those are not logged to the regular console.